preethamkt46/PREETHAM-K-T_SMART-CLIENT-RESPONSE_KVG-COLLEGE-OF-ENGG/README.md

-SMART-CLIENT-RESPONSE
+# SMART-CLIENT-RESPONSE

-A Python-based application designed to provide intelligent client responses by leveraging OpenAI and Gemini APIs.
+SMART-CLIENT-RESPONSE is a Python application designed to deliver intelligent client responses by leveraging **OpenAI** or **Gemini** APIs.
+The application also integrates with **Google Sheets** to trigger responses via email upon form submissions.

+---

-📜 Overview
+#📜 Overview

 SMART-CLIENT-RESPONSE is a powerful tool to enhance client interactions through AI-driven responses.
 It utilizes the OpenAI API or Gemini API for natural language processing and advanced generative capabilities.
 ## ✨ How It Works

 1. **User Submission**: